 - Specify a file name and storage location and click Save.

-- Once completed you can open the file with a third party software.
+- Once completed, you can open the file with a third party software.

-- Export your survey as a .kml file to open it or let your customers use it in Google Earth.
+- Export your survey as a .kml file to open it, or let your customers use it in Google Earth.

 - Open the .kml file with Google Earth (Android or iOS) and allow the localization service on your smartphone.

 - This line can be used in the field to locate where the pit edge was at that time.

-Tips and tricks
+Tips and Tricks

-- Virtual Surveyor exports only the single point items (descriptors, numbers and coordinates) if you choose to export your survey as a .csv file.
+- Virtual Surveyor only exports the single point items (descriptors, numbers, and coordinates) when you choose to export your survey as a .csv file.